 What syncs from Printify to Etsy automatically: new product listings (as drafts), mockup images, base description text, variants (size, color), inventory status when a variant goes out of stock at the provider, and product price updates if you bulk-edit in Printify.

-What syncs from Etsy to Printify automatically: new orders (within 60 seconds), shipping address, buyer-selected variant, order cancellations made before the order enters production.
+What syncs from Etsy to Printify automatically: new orders (within roughly 60 seconds under normal load), shipping address, buyer-selected variant, order cancellations made before the order enters production.
+Printify's integration also syncs tracking numbers back to Etsy automatically once the order ships.

 If you connect more than one Etsy shop to the same Printify account — different brand, different niche, same person — each shop's product changes stay isolated.
-Updating the "Mountain Sunset" hoodie on Shop A does not push that update to Shop B. Many sellers expect cross-shop sync because Printify treats both as the same account; it doesn't.
+Updating a design on Shop A does not push that update to Shop B. Many sellers expect cross-shop sync because Printify treats both as the same account; it doesn't.

 The True Cost Stack of Etsy + Printify